theInternauts/twitch_challenge/README.md

 twitch.tv api code challenge

+## The original submission can be found in a branch called ["original-submission"] (https://github.com/theInternauts/twitch_challenge/tree/original-submission)

 ###added after the dealine submission
 * better error handling for the Async module
 * Used .bind() to handle executuion scope more gracefully and remove the explicit reference to the app.  (that was REALLY bad)